Guides of Jackson Hole text with a red flower after the final letter.

 First, We Focus On You, Our Guests

-Without you were are not able to work in this special place.
+Without you we are not able to work in this special place.
 We are a small group with a relentless focus on the people entrusting us with their money and vacation time.

 We attend to the details and work with you to build a personal experience.

 We believe in science.
-Guides of Jackson Hole was founded by a reknowned local botanist and we're proud that all of our guides have science degrees.
+Guides of Jackson Hole was founded by a renowned local botanist and we're proud that all of our guides have science degrees.

-Science underpins the stories we tell about the land and its wildlife, whether that is an interesting fact or the ingenuity of a scientist that lead to its discovery.
-Far from the established facts taught in school, we appreciate that at the edges of inquiry science is debated and ever evolving.
+Science underpins the stories we tell about the land and its wildlife, whether that is an interesting fact or the ingenuity of a scientist that led to its discovery.
+Far from the established facts taught in school, we appreciate that at the edges of inquiry science is debated and ever-evolving.

 Guests with Guides of Jackson Hole enjoy a picnic near Jackson Lake